aakn/work-store/README.md

 ```
 _Both the directory and the url are parameterized_

-**Note:** Seed data for the directory redbubble is populated (with the given API) if the app finds
+**Note:** Seed data for the directory redbubble is populated (with the given API), if the app finds
 it missing on the app startup.
 If you try to populate again for the same directory, it'll throw an
 exception.
-If you want to disable this, this can be done by changing the seedDataConfiguration.enabled to false in the yaml file.
+If you want to disable seeding, it can be done by setting the seedDataConfiguration.enabled
+to false in the yaml file.

 #### Accessing the UI